paniHraskova/scripts/README.md

 This is my first repository for the evocell workshop.
+More info